 I added wooden beads to the lamp to add a bit of farmhouse flourish.
 The red frame is an oldie but goody from Pier 1.
 I’m so sad they’re closing.
 But I thought it would tie in with the red from the pillow.

 And the gold geometric table decor is from Hobby Lobby.
+I linked a similar version from Amazon below.

 The mirror was a fun find from TJ Maxx maybe a year ago and it was pretty cheap.
 Therefore it’s pretty flimsy.
 One day I’ll upgrade it to a larger, more sturdy option, but for now it will do.